 Durga Puja in the Bay Area: Other venues

 We used to attend the Prabasi Durga Puja celebrations in the past in the East Bay (Chabot College, Hayward) but it soon ballooned into a very crowded affair with sweltering crowds lined up for Anjali.
 More importantly, the quality of the bhog (Khichuri, Labra, chaatni) went down considerably (it was catered out to a Non-Bengali restaurant; no regional snobbery here but bhoger khichuri is something very Bengali that one cannot master without prior experience) and we did not feel like dishing out $10 for that mediocre food after standing for hours in line (it was that bad).
 I kind of also felt over the years that they are more into catering to their long time members and without a membership, your experience would not be that pleasant.
-For 2018, it seems that the Puja event will be even bigger with the venue being shifted to San Jose.
+For 2019, it seems that the Puja event will continue to be held at Santa Clara county fairgrounds at San Jose.
 Since we live in San Francisco, we have not ventured out too far, i.e. driven to the South Bay to explore more Puja venues but I have linked all Bay Area Durga Puja venues at the beginning of this post, so please do have a look.

 Parting thoughts on Bay Area Durga Puja Celebrations

-At the end of the day, the realization that these makeshift Pujos will never be able to substitute for the real thing, is very much there and tugs gently at the heartstrings, but this like many other things is a byproduct of the choices that I made, for a life in a different land.
-So for better or for worse, these Pujos in a tiny school room, with a small idol and improvised traditions will do fine.
-For as long as I wear my mother’s sari (in the most grotesque way) show up at the nearest Puja venue and try to remember snatches of the mantras while trying my best to aim the flowers at the Goddess feet (how else will I get her to fulfill my demands otherwise?), I will always carry a Durga Puja in the heart.
+At the end of the day, the realization that these makeshift Pujas will never be able to substitute for the real thing is very much there and tugs gently at the heartstrings.
+But this, like many other things is a byproduct of the choices that I made, for a life on foreign shores.
+So for better or for worse, these Pujas in a tiny school room, with a small idol and improvised traditions will make do.
+For as long as I wear my mother’s sari (in the most grotesque way), show up at the nearest Puja venue and try to remember snatches of the mantras while trying my best to aim the flowers at the Goddess’s feet, I will always carry a Durga Puja of my childhood in my heart.
 And that is what is important to me, that is all that matters.